 }

-For fuller examples, see sample.c (C and CGI), samplepp.cc (C++ and CGI), sample-fcgi.c (C and FastCGI), or or jump to the Documentation section.
+For fuller examples, see sample.c (C and CGI), samplepp.cc (C++ and CGI), sample-fcgi.c (C and FastCGI), or jump to the Documentation section.

 current release